-Chapter 11 of the Texas Property Tax Code provides homestead exemptions for people who meet certain requirements, depending on the regulations in your county.
+Chapter 11 of the Texas Property Tax Code provides homestead tax exemptions for people who meet certain requirements, depending on the regulations in your county.
 The main exemptions are as follows:

 Basic homestead exemption: School districts are required to offer a $25,000 exemption on residence homesteads.
 Counties can also offer additional exemptions of up to 20% of a property’s appraised value.

-Senior citizens and disabled people: The disabled and the elderly are entitled to an additional $10,000 exemption from school taxes.
+Senior citizens and disabled homeowners: The disabled and the elderly are entitled to an additional $10,000 exemption from school taxes.
 This means that senior citizens will get their $25,000 basic exemption, as well as a $10,000 senior exemption.
 It is not possible to qualify for both the senior and disabled exemption.
-A disabled person must meet the definition of disabled for the purpose of receiving disability insurane benefits under the Federal Old-Age, Survivors, and Disability Insurance Act.
+A disabled person must meet the definition of disabled for the purpose of receiving disability insurance benefits under the Federal Old-Age, Survivors, and Disability Insurance Act.

 Disabled veterans exemptions: Property tax reductions or exemptions for disabled veterans in Texas depend on your age and disability rating.
 The maximum veteran exemption of $12,000 is for vets who are at least 70% disabled and/or over the age of 65.
 In order to receive a disabled veteran exemption, you must be a veteran who was disabled while serving in the U.S. armed forces.

 Spouses of veterans: If you are the surviving spouse of a deceased veteran, you can claim the same exemption that your spouse was entitled to at the time of their death.
-This exmeption is available to surviving spouses (provided they have not remarried) and minor children of a military person who has died while on active duty.
+This exemeption is available to surviving spouses (provided they have not remarried) and minor children of a military person who has died while on active duty.

 County tax exemption: Some counties collect special taxes for certain conditions that apply in their territory, such as flood control.
 If you live in one of these counties, you can qualify for an additional $3,000.